Orbit recovery for band-limited functions: Introduction

-(ii) The orbit of any generic band-limited function in $L^2(\SU(n))$ or real-valued band-limited function in $L^2(\SO(2n+1))$ can be recovered from its third moment. \end{theorem} \begin{remark} As is the case in Fourier theory, for any band level, the vector space of band limited functions is finite dimensional, so our result gives a large class of finite-dimensional representation for which the third moment separates generic orbits. \end{remark}
+(ii) The orbit of any generic band-limited function in $L^2(\SU(n))$ or real-valued band-limited function in $L^2(\SO(2n+1))$ can be recovered from its third moment. \end{theorem} \begin{remark} As is the case in Fourier theory, for any band level, the vector space of band limited functions is finite dimensional.
+When we say that the orbits of generic band-limited functions can recovered from their third moments, we mean that the set of orbits which cannot be recovered is contained in a proper real algebraic subset of this finite-dimensional vector space.
+A precise sufficient condition in terms of the non-singularity of Fourier coefficients is given in Theorem~\ref{thm.suso}.

+We note that our result gives a large class of finite-dimensional representations for which the third moment separates generic orbits. \end{remark}

-The proof of Theorem \ref{thm.informal} uses representation theory to generalize the well-known frequency marching result that states that a band-limited function on $S^1$ can be recovered from its bispectrum.
+The proof of Theorem~\ref{thm.informal} uses representation theory to generalize the well-known frequency marching result that states that a band-limited function on $S^1$ can be recovered from its bispectrum.
+A short discussion of potential algorithms using generalized frequency marching is given in Section~\ref{sec.algorithms}.
 When $G= \SO(3)$ Kakarala \cite{kakarala2012bispectrum} showed that the $\SO(3)$-orbit of a band-limited real valued function can be recovered up to reflection from the bispectrum, and our result eliminates the reflection ambiguity.
 Indeed the idea of using techniques of representation theory to study the orbit recovery problem was motivated by Kakarala's earlier work for $\SO(3)$.

-As an application we prove (Corollary \ref{cor.cryo}) that if we consider the finite dimensional approximation of $L^2(\R^3)$ as band-limited functions on $R$ spherical shells, where the number of shells exceeds the band-limit then the $\SO(3)$ orbit of a generic function can be recovered from the third moment.
+In Section~\ref{sec.so3} we focus on the group $\SO(3)$, since results for this group have the most potential applications.
+In particular, we compare our work with recent work of Liu and Moitra~\cite{liu2021algorithms} for recovering band-limited functions in $L^2(S^2)$.
+We also prove (Corollary \ref{cor.cryo}) that if we consider the finite dimensional approximation of $L^2(\R^3)$ as band-limited functions on $R$ spherical shells, where the number of shells exceeds the band-limit then the $\SO(3)$ orbit of a generic function can be recovered from the third moment.
 This is a standard assumption in the cryo-EM literature \cite{bandeira2020non} and our result affirms many cases of a conjecture made in \cite{bandeira2017estimation}.